-Brauer Field Station is open for use by SUNY Cortland faculty and students as well as groups unaffiliated with the College.
+Brauer Field Station is open for use by SUNY Cortland faculty and students as well as groups unaffiliated with the university.
 This peaceful facility is open from May through October and is exceptionally affordable to rent.

 Each group using the site is responsible for cooking its own meals and cleaning up.

 For additional information and reservation dates, contact the W. H. Parks Family Outdoor Center at 607-753-5488 or firstname.lastname@example.org.

 Our staff will greet you at the center, let you in and share important facility information with you.
 If arrival or departure times change after initially completing the online registration form, use the declaration of attendance change form to make corrections.